ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

    routed fraudulently to an attacker's systems may be an attractive prospect.
 Deployment of [RFC4033] is advisable if this is a concern.

-   The verification mechanism presented in Section 7.1 is currently not mandatory ("MUST") but strongly recommended ("SHOULD").
+   The verification mechanism presented in the DMARC reporting docuemnts is currently not mandatory ("MUST") but strongly recommended ("SHOULD").
 It is possible that it would be elevated to a "MUST" by later security review.

-Gustafsson (ed), et al.    Expires 14 May 2021                 [Page 48]

-Internet-Draft                  DMARCbis                   November 2020

-12.6.
+11.6.
 Secure Protocols

    This document encourages use of secure transport mechanisms to prevent loss of private data to third parties that may be able to